nikbearbrown/INFO_7375_Prompt_Engineering_and_Generative_AI/Exams/INFO_7375_Midterm_Assignment.md

 ## Overview

 In this take-home midterm, you will engage in an extended conversation with a large language model over the next six weeks, exploring the boundary between artificial and human intelligence.
-Your task is to investigate what can and cannot be simulated through this "Frankensteinian reanimation of our collective dead letters."
-The conversation should progressively deepen as you revisit it at least twice weekly, culminating in a final submission that includes both the raw conversation transcript and your analytical response.
+Your task is to investigate what can and cannot be simulated through a long conversation with a LLM.
+This converrsation should progressively deepen as you revisit it at least twice weekly, culminating in a final submission that includes both the raw conversation transcript and your analytical response.

 ## Assignment Details